In the Winter 2014 issue, examine, engage, and increase professionalism for yourself--and your members.

 Getting REALTOR® champions—politicians in tune with the REALTOR® organization’s views—elected to public office has long been a priority.
 Since the laws governing campaign contributions were relaxed in 2010, more advocacy organizations have entered the arena with huge amounts of money for federal candidates.
 In response, REALTORS® have stepped up their efforts and engaged in nearly 500 state and local campaigns in the past two years.

-Who will claim the ratings space and how agents will be rated are questions associations, brokers, agents, and others will continue to ask themselves.
+Who will claim the ratings space and how agents will be rated are questions associations, brokers, and agents will continue to ask themselves.

 Especially in small associations, where REALTORS® know one another, their families, and their dogs (the one who dug up the neighbor’s flower beds), one’s professional reputation is very important.
 In tight-knit communities where it’s hard to sweep anything under the rug, professionalism can flourish or it can falter.